abydahana/dwitri/README.md

 Password: admin

 # DONATION
-You may want buy me a coffee, please send a little pitty to my Paypal: abydahana[at]gmail.com
+You may would buy me a cup of coffee, please send a little pitty to my Paypal: abydahana[at]gmail.com

 # FEW SCREENSHOTS
 Added from user @marvelhoax